Reviews You Can Rely On

 In the backcountry, the outer was easy enough to take off exposing the extremely tight-fitting and dexterous liner glove, which was able to do the most dexterous of tasks with ease.
 The included wrist leashes add security when removing the outer gloves.

-outdoor research highcamp ski gloves review - again, the highcamp feels right at home digging pits and assessing...
+outdoor research highcamp - again, the highcamp feels right at home digging pits and assessing...

 Again, the highcamp feels right at home digging pits and assessing avalanche terrain in the backcountry.